redecentralize/alternative-internet/README.md

 ### Vole

 [Vole](http://vole.cc/) is a web-based social network that you use in your browser, without a central server.
 It's built on the power of Bittorrent, Go and Ember.js.
 Uses bittorrent sync.

+## Currencies

+### Bitcoin

+[BitCoin](http://bitcoin.org/en/) is a digital currency, a protocol, and a software that enables it.
+Decentralized crypto-currency

+### Litecoin

+[LiteCoin](https://litecoin.org/)  is a peer-to-peer Internet currency that enables instant payments to anyone in the world (was based on Bitcoin)

+### PeerCoin/PPCoin
+[PeerCoin/PPCoin](http://ppcoin.org/) is the first known cryptocurrency based on an implementation of a combined proof-of-stake/proof-of-work system